 Frank Armijo is a retired Vice President with Lockheed Martin whom served in multiple leadership roles.
 Mr. Armijo’s roles included leading several lines of businesses and Strategy and Business Development.
-Frank’s professional experience includes Federal, Commercial, State, and International strategic business initiatives.
+Frank’s professional experience includes Federal, Commercial and International strategic business initiatives.
 Currently Frank is Principle with The Armijo Group, serves on the Washington Roundtable and consults for businesses and universities.

 Frank is a staunch supporter of higher education and works tirelessly to encourage and empower young people pursuing advanced degrees, particularly in STEM-related fields.
 In 2014, he was named one of the Top 100 Corporate STEM leaders.
 Much of his volunteer and philanthropic efforts are directed toward academics.
 He served on the Columbia Basin College Board of Trustees for ten years, including three years as chairman, and was a founding board member of the national Reading Foundation.
 He is also a co-founder of the Hispanic Academic Achievers Program (HAAP), which has distributed over $2 million in scholarships to students pursuing higher education.
 Governor Christine Gregoire appointed Frank to Washington Learns and Governor Gary Locke chose him to serve on the Washington Technology Center Board.